 Click a thumbnail to see its larger version and description.

 A two-dimensional, deeper-than-origin, shallower-than-corner doctrinaire twisty puzzle.
-Or two intersecting circles with twofold or fivefold rotation.
+Or two intersecting circles with 2-fold or 5-fold rotation.

 It may have been Evgeniy Gregoriev who first discovered examples of this class of "shallower-than-corner" (in a not yet implemented puzzle "Sphere Un35 v2").
 Moonshine is a flat version, and possibly the least complex member of this class.
 The name of this puzzle is because it features crescent shapes.